oneapi-src/oneDNN/source/programming_model.rst

 element data type, number of dimensions, size for each dimension (shape), layout, and the total size of data.

-The “STRIDED” layout_type means that the layout is determined by the strided field, and “OPAQUE” means that the layout is a private layout decided by oneDNN Graph implementation.
-User may specify layout_type as “ANY” when a parameter logical tensor is passed in the partition compilation stage to allow oneDNN Graph implementation to decide the layout for the compiled partition.
+The “STRIDED” |lt_layout_type| means that the layout is determined by the strided field, and “OPAQUE” means that the layout is a private layout decided by oneDNN Graph implementation.
+User may specify |lt_layout_type| as “ANY” when a parameter logical tensor is passed in the partition compilation stage to allow oneDNN Graph implementation to decide the layout for the compiled partition.

 .. doxygenclass:: llga::api::logical_tensor
    :project: oneDNN Graph Library